ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 Closed Type Families
 ~~~~~~~~~~~~~~~~~~~~

 CTFs are validated eagerly; the sequence of equations defines the overlap behaviour.
-See discussion and examples under 'Motivation' `Currently: Closed Type Families: Closed not Associated`_.
+See discussion and examples under 'Motivation' `Currently Closed Type Families Closed not Associated`_.
 As against CTFs, guarded Type Families' instances are stand-alone so can be distributed throughout the code, especially as Associated types.
 CTFs are closed, so it is only possible to add further equations by editting the whole TF sequence (which might be an import).

 To understand each equation, the reader needs to scan preceding equations to grasp the overlap logic.